javonbell/Shopify-Carousel/README.md

 Link JS tag in the theme.liquid file (or the theme with your wrapper code)
 ================

-Copy and paste this code at the very bottom of the website right before the closing </body> tag
+Copy and paste this code at the very bottom of the website right before the closing </body>:

 {{ 'flexslideshow.js' | asset_url | script_tag }}
 <script type="text/javascript">